 During your preoperative appointment, your eye doctor will measure your refractive error and pupils with a vision test.
 They will then use a machine to map your cornea.
 This information will be used to program the excimer laser during your procedure.

-Individuals who wear rigid gas permeable contact lenses should discontinue use for at least three weeks before the screening visit.
-Individuals should stop using all other kinds of contact lenses at least three days before the assessment.
+You should stop using all other kinds of contact lenses at least three days before the assessment.

 Your doctor will give you further instructions to prepare for surgery.
 They may ask you to stop using contact lenses and antihistamines for several days before the surgery.